Saruspete/ammlib/README.md

 For process wrappers, we split the tasks in 3 different functions.
 Take the example of a network traceroute: `ammNetworkTraceroute`
-- `ammNetworkTracerouteCmd` returns the command line to be used
+- `ammNetwork::TracerouteCmd` returns the command line to be used
-- `ammNetworkTracerouteParse` parses the output of the command and returns variables, usable from `eval`
+- `ammNetwork::TracerouteParse` parses the output of the command and returns variables, usable from `eval`
-- `ammNetworkTraceroute` is a helper using the Parse function and returns a quick and usable result
+- `ammNetwork::Traceroute` is a helper using the Parse function and returns a quick and usable result

 This split allows to extend process execution with process library, that provides timeout, parallelism, multi-users and other features...

-### Ideas / Research
-Research: using `::` as class separator: `ammNetwork::Traceroute`